-Create effective listings in AppSource and within Office
+Create effective listings in Microsoft AppSource and within Office

-The information and images that you submit to the Seller Dashboard become the AppSource and in-product Store listing for your solution.
+The information and images that you submit to Partner Center become the Microsoft AppSource and in-product listing for your solution.
 This information is the first thing prospective users see, and creates their first impression.
-Make sure that the information you submit—including your title, description, logos, and images—clearly communicates the benefits and functionality that your solution provides.
+Make sure that the information you submit—including your name, description, icons, and images—clearly communicates the benefits and functionality that your solution provides.

-Apply the following when you create your title, description, and images:
+Apply the following when you create your name, description, and images:

 - Describe what your solution can do for customers.
 Answer the question: What problem does this solution solve?